apache/dubbo-website/content/en/docs/v2.7/user/references/registry/nacos.md

 ![dubbo-registry-nacos-3.png](/imgs/blog/dubbo-registry-nacos-3.png)

-Additional information: since nacos-server@1.0.0, support client report instance info which contains particular key in metadata to control some behavior. such as:
+**Additional information**: since nacos-server@1.0.0, support client report instance info which contains particular key in metadata to control some behavior.

+Such as:
 `preserved.heart.beat.timeout`   : The time of the instance from healthy to unhealthy after heartbeat is not send.(unit:millisecond)
 `preserved.ip.delete.timeout`    : The time of the instance is dropped by server after the heartbeat is not send.(unit:millisecond)
-`preserved.heart.beat.interval`  : The interval of the instance to send heartbeat (unit:millisecond) `preserved.instance.id.generator`: The id generator strategy, value set as `snowflake` means the id will be increment from 0.
+`preserved.heart.beat.interval`  : The interval of the instance to send heartbeat (unit:millisecond)
+`preserved.instance.id.generator`: The id generator strategy, value set as `snowflake` means the id will be increment from 0.
 `preserved.register.source`      : Reserved key, not used at now.

-This feature will be support since Dubbo@2.7.10, you can use this feature by append param in nacos address.
+This feature will be support since Dubbo@`2.7.10`, you can use this feature by append param in nacos address.
 Such as: `nacos://10.20.153.10:8848?preserved.heart.beat.timeout=15000&preserved.ip.delete.timeout=30000&preserved.heart.beat.interval=10000`